jkeefe/knightcenter/README.md

 We're going to install Datasette on our computers.

 First we need to get you to the command line.
-That will mean opening "Terminal" on a Mac, or the "Command Prompt" on Windows. ([Here are 10 ways](https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/) to get there on a PC.)
+That will mean opening "Terminal" on a Mac ([Here's how](https://www.howtogeek.com/682770/how-to-open-the-terminal-on-a-mac/)), or the "Command Prompt" on Windows. ([Here's how](https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/) to get there on a PC.)

 ### If you use a Mac ...